 According to varying reports, Florida accounts for about 3/4’s of all the United States property lawsuits.
 Part of the reason behind the increase was a Florida Supreme Court ruling in 2017 (Joyce vs. FedNat) that allowed for attorneys to use contingency risk multipliers in most property insurance cases.
 If an attorney can get a case to go to trial the attorney earns about 2-2.5x of their normal rates (which are already very high).
 Therefore, we’ve seen a lot of insurance companies just pay claims that they would have before been able to go to court and win.
 This and the claims frequency issues have led to a lot of carriers non-renewing multiple policies.

 Increased Water Damage Claims

-put into receivership in April 2021.
+In April 2021, AmCap, which got its start in St. Petersburg as part of ASI, declared insolvency and was put into receivership.
 AmCap, who prior to the insolvency had an A rating by AM Best, insured a lot of condo associations throughout Florida.
 However, they also had a lot of exposure in Texas and Louisiana, and they had a ton of claims as a result of Hurricane Laura and the freezing in Texas in 2020.
 Due to their insolvency, carriers like American Coastal and Heritage have picked up a lot of their business, which in Florida was typically newer (2002 or newer) condos, and as a result, we’re seeing the standard markets be less interested in older condo associations.

 Age & Location